Optimal Inverse Design Based on Memetic Algorithms -- Part 1: Theory and Implementation: Gradient-based Local Step

 \section{Gradient-based Local Step}

-This section explains in detail the local step of a topology optimization based on \ac{MoM} description and exact reanalysis.
+This section explains in detail the local step of a topology optimization based on a \ac{MoM} description and exact reanalysis.
 It is assumed that all \ac{MoM} matrices required for the evaluation of~\eqref{eq:optim1} are precalculated, the optimization problem is set up, and its lower bound is known.

-The technique introduced in this section is inspired by an exact reanalysis~\cite{Ohsaki_OptimizationOfFiniteDimensionalStructures} known in mechanics and used for the fast evaluation of the smallest perturbations of the stiffness matrix~\cite{Jin_FEM2014}.
+The technique introduced in this section is inspired by an exact reanalysis~\cite{Ohsaki_OptimizationOfFiniteDimensionalStructures} known in mechanics and used for fast evaluation of the smallest perturbations of the stiffness matrix~\cite{Jin_FEM2014}.
 It is an inversion-free technique, making it possible to investigate all the smallest topology changes in a computationally inexpensive way.

-The nomenclature is introduced first.
+The nomenclature is introduced first, building on Section~\ref{sec:ShapeOpt:Opt}.
 All \ac{DOF}, uniquely numbered from $n=1$ to $n=N$, see Fig.~\ref{fig3}, are for each shape~$\gene_i$ grouped into several sets, see Fig.~\ref{fig7}.
-Set~$\setGo$ contains all \ac{DOF} defining the bounding box~$\srcRegion_0$.
-Set~$\setFixed$ contains \ac{DOF} which are excluded from the optimization (feeding point, user-defined fixed part of the structure, etc.), and set~$\setD$ demarcates part of the structure utilized to evaluate the objective function, see Appendix~\ref{app:SubRegion} for further details.
-Apart from sets~$\setGo$, $\setFixed$, and $\setD$, which are fixed for the entire duration of optimization, there are sets~$\setGi(\gene_i)$, $\setAdd(\gene_i)$, and $\setRem(\gene_i)$, which are functions of the actual shape~$\gene_i$.
+Set~$\setGo$ contains all \ac{DOF} defining the design region (they are subjects of the optimization).
+Set~$\setFixed$ contains \ac{DOF} which are excluded from the optimization (feeding point, user-defined fixed part of the structure, etc.).
+Apart from sets~$\setGo$ and $\setFixed$, which are fixed for the entire duration of the optimization, there are sets~$\setGi(\gene_i)$, $\setAdd(\gene_i)$, and $\setRem(\gene_i)$, which are functions of the actual shape~$\gene_i$, where index $i$ denotes a particular state of the design.
 Set~$\setGi(\gene_i)$ collects all \ac{DOF}, which are currently part of the structure\footnote{In the case of multi-material optimization, each \ac{DOF} can represent one of many materials, it can, however, only represent one material at a time.}.
-Set~$\setAdd(\gene_i)$ contains all \ac{DOF} which might be added to the structure (\eg{}, to be changed from vacuum to material) and, conversely, Set~$\setRem(\gene_i)$ contains all \ac{DOF} to be removed from the structure (\eg{}, to be changed from material to vacuum).
+Set~$\setAdd(\gene_i)$ contains all \ac{DOF} which might be added to the structure (\eg{}, to be changed from vacuum to material) and, conversely, set~$\setRem(\gene_i)$ contains all \ac{DOF} to be removed from the structure (\eg{}, to be changed from material to vacuum).
 This means, that there is~$\vert \setRem (\gene_i) \vert + \vert \setAdd (\gene_i) \vert$ possible shapes~$\gene_{i+1}$, which result from an update of shape~$\gene_i$ by a single \ac{DOF}.
 The meaning of all symbols is recapitulated in Table~\ref{Tab:TSnomenclature}.